AusClimateService/npcp/reports/phase1/phase1_report.md

 that were not influenced by observations on 90% or more days over the 1960-2019 period.

-The spatial resolution of the datasets ranged from 0.05 degrees of latitude and longitude for AGCD to 0.2 degrees for CCAM-v2105 over the entire landmass of Australia.
+The spatial resolution of the datasets ranged from 0.05 degrees of latitude and longitude for AGCD to native model grids of approximately 0.10 to 0.15 degrees for the BARPA-R, CCAM-v2203-SN and CCAM-v2105 models over the entire landmass of Australia.
 When comparing RCM data against observations of higher spatial resolution, differences can arise not only from model bias/errors (which bias correction seeks to remove), but also from the resolution (or scale) gap between the datasets.